Spiritbox: Musical style and influences

 Spiritbox employs several heavy metal-based musical styles.
-Writing for Metal Injection, Max Morin wrote that attempting to pigeonhole the band to any particular music style is "pointless".
-Critics have described their style as metalcore, progressive metal, alternative metal, post-metal, djent, and nu metal.
+Max Morin wrote for Metal Injection that attempting to assign the band a single genre label is "pointless".
+Critics have described their style as metalcore, alternative metal, djent, progressive metal, post-metal, melodic metalcore, hard rock, deathcore, and nu metal.
 They have also been labelled as "post-metalcore".
-Bobby Olivier of Billboard wrote the band displayed aspects ranging from atmospheric to industrial.
-According to LaPlante, the band's music was constructed out of a progressive metal foundation before being condensed for the final version of the songs.
+John D. Buchanan of AllMusic wrote that "[Spiritbox echos] acts like Tesseract, Deftones, and Evanescence, their sound -- incorporating elements of metalcore, nu-metal, prog, shoegaze, and djent -- combines crushing heaviness with atmospheric ethereality, while Courtney LaPlante's versatile voice swoops from gorgeous melodicism to tortured screams and shrieks."
+Bobby Olivier of Billboard wrote that the band displayed aspects ranging from atmospheric to industrial.
 Revolver's Eli Enis described the band's musical style as an arrangement of "alt-metal with elegant vocals and thunderous djent grooves".
-LaPlante herself has defined the musical genre of Spiritbox as metalcore; however, she also said that "My main goal with this band is fluidity".
+In a 2019 interview, LaPlante said the band's music was constructed out of a progressive metal foundation before being condensed for the final version of the songs.
+However, she more closely identified Spiritbox as a metalcore group near the release of Eternal Blue, though she also said that "[her] main goal with this band is fluidity".

-The band integrates electronic elements such as samples and programmed drums within their sound as distinctive characteristics, as part of a musical genre evolving through the artistic use of new technologies.
+The band integrates electronic elements within their sound as distinctive characteristics, as part of a musical genre evolving through the artistic use of new technologies.
 Guitar World wrote that Spiritbox "successfully mastered the art of digitally infused metal" while "maintaining a sonic stamp that's completely their own".
-The digital synthesizer appeared as a particular sonic aspect of the band.
+The digital synthesizer appears as a particular sonic aspect of much of the band's music.
 Spiritbox combined electronic styles after deriving inspiration from the 1980s pop music scene, Nine Inch Nails, and early post-punk bands such as the Cure.
-The band has acknowledged that the impact of 1980s dark rock and pop bands, embodied by uncluttered musical compositions through synthesizer minimalism in "airy" song structures, inspired Spiritbox's style and served as the backbone for their work.
+The band has acknowledged that the impact of 1980s dark rock and pop bands, embodied by uncluttered musical compositions through synthesizer minimalism in "airy" song structures, inspired Spiritbox's style.